‘South Pacific’ at Westminster Community Playhouse

 Nellie learns that the mother of his children, Ngana (Dana De Honor) and Jerome (Ethan Cantus), was an island native and, unable to turn her back on the prejudices with which she was raised, refuses Emile’s proposal of marriage.

 Meanwhile, the strapping Lt.
-Joe Cable (Derek Mitchell) denies himself the fulfillment of a future with an innocent Tonkinese girl with whom he’s fallen in love — Liat (Rayzeen Skiles), daughter of Bloody Mary (Randy Tahara) — out of the same fears that haunt Nellie.
+Joe Cable (Derek Mitchell) denies himself the fulfillment of a future with an innocent Tonkinese girl with whom he’s fallen in love — Liat (Rayzeen Skiles), daughter of Bloody Mary (Randi Tahara) — out of the same fears that haunt Nellie.

 When Emile is recruited to accompany Joe on a dangerous mission, Nellie realizes that life is too short not to seize her own chance for happiness, thus confronting and conquering her prejudices.